Limbo: Modern era

 Merely stating that one can "hope" in a way of salvation other than baptism, the Church thus urgently reiterates its appeal to baptize infants, the only certain means to "not prevent" their "coming to Christ" for salvation.

 On 20 April 2007, the advisory body known as the International Theological Commission released a document, originally commissioned by Pope John Paul II, entitled "The Hope of Salvation for Infants Who Die without Being Baptized."
 After tracing the history of the various opinions that have been and are held on the eternal fate of unbaptized infants, including that connected with the theory of the Limbo of Infants, and after examining the theological arguments, the document stated its conclusion as follows:

 Pope Benedict XVI authorized publication of this document, indicating that he considers it consistent with the Church's teaching, though it is not an official expression of that teaching.
 Media reports that by the document "the Pope closed Limbo" are thus without foundation.
-In fact, the document explicitly states that "the theory of limbo, understood as a state which includes the souls of infants who die subject to original sin and without baptism, and who, therefore, neither merit the beatific vision, nor yet are subjected to any punishment, because they are not guilty of any personal sin.
-This theory, elaborated by theologians beginning in the Middle Ages, never entered into the dogmatic definitions of the Magisterium.
+In fact, the document explicitly states that "the theory of limbo [...] never entered into the dogmatic definitions of the Magisterium.
 Still, that same Magisterium did at times mention the theory in its ordinary teaching up until the Second Vatican Council.
-It remains therefore a possible theological hypothesis" (second preliminary paragraph); and in paragraph 41 it repeats that the theory of Limbo "remains a possible theological opinion".
-The document thus allows the hypothesis of a limbo of infants to be held as one of the existing theories about the fate of children who die without being baptised, a question on which there is "no explicit answer" from Scripture or tradition.
-The traditional theological alternative to Limbo was not Heaven, but rather some degree of suffering in Hell.
-At any rate, these theories are not the official teaching of the Catholic Church, but are only opinions that the Church does not condemn, permitting them to be held by its members, just as is the theory of possible salvation for infants dying without baptism.
+It remains therefore a possible theological hypothesis".
+The document thus allows the limbo hypothesis to be held as one of the existing theories about the fate of children who die without being baptised, a question on which there is "no explicit answer" from Scripture or tradition.
+The traditional theological alternative to Limbo was not heaven, but rather some degree of suffering in Hell.
+At any rate, these theories are not the official teaching of the Catholic Church but rather opinions that the Church permits to be held by its members, just as is the theory of possible salvation for infants dying without baptism.

 In other denominations and religions

+Judaism

+While Jewish sources are conflicted about what happens to individuals after they die, the concept of limbo does not arise.
+Furthermore, even the conception of Hell in Judaism is presented as a temporary stage, typically transpiring over a short period of time.
+According to Talmud, the judgment of the wicked in Gehenna lasts for twelve months.
+This teaching is attributed to Rabbi Akiva (50-135 AD).